Meyac/Meyac/README.md

 - 👨🏽‍💻 I’m currently working on a music player app.

-- 🌱 I’m currently learning Flutter.
+- 🌱 I’m currently learning Firebase.

-- 🤝 I’m looking to collaborate on fun projects.
+- 🤝 I’m looking forward to collaborating and working on fun projects.

 - 🤔 I’m looking for help with database architecture.
 - 💬 Ask me about anything Apps, Websites, Backend or anything you want.